Game-Host-Bros/guides/src/content/docs/games/Counter-Strike 2/install plugins.md

 ## CS2 Plugins List

-Here is a list of all the current Counter-Strike 2 plugins you can manually install on your server.
+Here is a list of Counter-Strike 2 plugins you can manually install on your server.

 <script>
 document.addEventListener('DOMContentLoaded', function() {